Mandatory (Softball & Baseball) Helmet Face Protection Policy

 Softball: All softball players (all divisions) must wear softball helmets with a full cage when batting.
 Barrington Little League will provide team helmets with full cages for player use if they do not have one.

 Baseball: All baseball players in Divisions from Single A through Seniors are required to wear helmets with a full cage when batting.
 Barrington Little League will provide team helmets with full cages for player use if they do not have one.
 Majors Division, Juniors Division and Seniors players may elect to wear a C-Flap, permanently installed on their helmets, instead of a full cage, although use of a full cage is recommended.
 Additionally, we also strongly encourage T-Ball players to start using face masks as well since they will be required when they move to single A.

 Comment: Although baseball is statistically a very safe sport, facial injuries to batters can be particularly devastating when they occur.
-BLL's adoption of helmet cages for baseball is overdue since our softball divisions have been using them effectively for years.
+BLL's adoption of helmet cages for baseball in 2018 was overdue since our softball divisions have been using them effectively for years.

 Helmet with Face Cage allowed in all divisions for 2018 and beyond

-Helmet with C-Flap allowed only in 2018 for Majors, 50/70, Juniors and Seniors
+Helmet with C-Flap allowed only in Baseball Majors, 50/70, Juniors and Seniors